-BOT projects represent costs incurred on the construction of the Discovery Mall, Sheikh Saa'd Terminal, car park and commercial complex of Kuwait International Airport, on Build-Own-Transfer (BOT) basis.
+BOT projects represent costs incurred on the construction of the Discovery Mall, Sheikh Saa'd Terminal, car park and commercial complex of Kuwait International Airport, and concession fee incurred for providing Ground handling services in Cote d' Ivoire on Build-Own-Transfer (BOT) basis.

-The brand is assumed to have an indefinite useful life and is subject to impairment testing on an annual basis (Note 10).
+The brand is assumed to have an indefinite useful life and is tested for impairment at the reporting date.
+In the opinion of the management, no impairment is required (2014: KD Nil).